Norman Kings

 down and chaos (anarchy) prevailed,especially

-an East Midland’s variant – Derby is in the East Midlands and Tutbury Castle is a short distance south east of Derby in
+not an East Midland’s variant – Derby is in the East Midlands and Tutbury Castle is a short distance

-East Staffordshire.
-Mack (the definitive
+south east of Derby in East Staffordshire.
+Mack (the definitive work on Stephen coinage)

-work on Stephen coinage) states that “…all known coins are from the same
+states that “…all known coins are from the same die pairing” with

-DERBI.
-There were three coins and a cut
+the reverse having the legend: +WALCHELINVS DERBI.
+There were three coins and a cut half of this

-London at a similar although unspecified date.
+similar although unspecified date.
+The

-definitely not a die pair to the other 4 ½ extant “DERBI” examples.
+a die pair to the other 4 ½ extant “DERBI” examples.
 This is a unique coin, from the hitherto

 unrecorded mint of Tutbury.
 Walkelin, the

-moneyer at both Derby and Tutbury, was a family name
+moneyer at both Derby and Tutbury, was a family name of

-of the de Ferrers and so it is likely that the family
+the de Ferrers and so it is likely that the family

 itself struck this coinage.
 The dies